MicroLua/MicroLua/docs/hardware.md

 > [!NOTE]
 > Spin lock functionality isn't exposed to Lua, because spin locks are supposed
-> to be held for a short duration only, but this can't be achieved from Lua.
+> to be held for a short duration only, which can't be achieved from Lua.

 ## `hardware.timer`